+This is not the Oz you're looking for!
 The original Wizard of Oz, the one we have all seen many times, is on a very short list of nearly perfect movies.
 Everything about the 1939 film is superb in excess.
-It's as fun to watch today as it was over seventy years ago and you cannot honestly say that about many films.
-Because … Continue reading Oz the Gratuitous and Purile
+It's as fun to watch today as it was over seventy years ago and you … Continue reading Oz the Gratuitous and Purile

 The pre-Hobbit hum was not harmonious.
 It started with the interminable legal battle over who would direct the Hobbit and how to split any spoils.
 After Peter Jackson's cinematic Lord of the Rings triumph people assumed he would be The Hobbit guy but an envious and embittered clique of Tolkien's heirs felt the weren't getting … Continue reading King Hobbit Kong

+Hey let's wander around in the dark and feed vagina snakes.
 Prometheus breaks the first rule of movies: don’t make your audience think!
 Any movie that violates this taboo gets exactly what it deserves and Prometheus is begging for it.
 Let’s get the good stuff out-of-the-way.
 Prometheus looks great.
-It throws up one fabulous tableau after another.
-To all the set designers, CGI programmers and other … Continue reading Ooh Promethean Tentacles
+It throws up one fabulous tableau … Continue reading Ooh Promethean Tentacles

 There’s not a lot of good news out there.
 Our currencies are being sodomized by economic imbeciles.
 High unemployment has demoralized the masses and forced lobotomized bureaucrats to get off their entitled asses and redefine it.
 The suck---oops stock---market has returned SFO for a decade.
 CO2 levels are rising.
 The seas are not subsiding; they … Continue reading Evil Queens are getting Hotter